CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 * i. uses the "[CatcherCatcher](https://opensource.srlabs.de/projects/mobile-network-assessment-tools/wiki/CatcherCatcher)" detector SW on the 2nd phone
 * j. can inject fake 2G GSM location data
 * k. find out how to access L0-L2 data using the ATCoP connection
-* l. use a statistical algorithm (and smart thinking) on the DB data to detect rogue IMSI catchers
+* l. use a statistical algorithm on the DB data to detect rogue IMSI-Catchers
-* m. combine all of the above (steps h to l) into a BETA App for testing, add more languages
+* m. combine all of the above (steps h to l) into a BETA App for testing, add languages
-* n. improve BETA app by adding (many more) things like IMSI-Catcher counter measures
+* n. improve BETA app by adding (many more) IMSI-Catcher counter measures

 ---